TeamCookiePixel/GmodAntiSurf/README.md

-A simple anti propsurf on Garry's Mod.
+A simple and optimized (lag-free) anti propsurf on Garry's Mod.

 ## Convars